 I have enjoyed photographing night creatures for nearly 40 years.
 With the advancement in camera technology and lighting it is now possible to photograph birds flying at night. and my .
 The additional equipment required for wildlife can be as simple as a decent camera with good focus-light and an assistant.
 When working with an assistant or working from your car, photography at night is fairly straightforward, however when alone I find it beneficial to pre-configure as many settings as possible before nightfall.

 Photography in darkness requires either a continuous light source or an electronic flash.
-There are several important differences between daylight and light sources which a night photographer should understand.
+There are several important differences between daylight and light sources used at night.

 A fundamental of light is that the brightness of an illuminated object, decreases in proportion to the square of the distance from the light source.
-For photography in natural light, this can be ignored because the relative distance from the light source only changes by an infintesimal amount.
-When illuminated with artificial light this is not true, as the diagram below illustrates.
-If the distance is doubled, the exposure needs to be four times longer or two f-stops wider.
-If the distance is halved, the exposure needs to be reduced by the equivalent of two f-stops.
+For natural light photography this can be ignored because the light source is so far away from the subject that the brightness is virtually constant.
+With artificial illumination this is not true, as the diagram below illustrates.
+If the distance is doubled, the exposure needs to be four times longer or the aperture needs to be two f-stops wider.

-Exposure is determined with camera metering system by adjusting shutter speed, aperture and ISO.
+Exposure is determined with camera metering system as normal by adjusting shutter speed, aperture and ISO.
 The Tawny Frogmouth below, was illuminated using the car high beam, with camera settings of 1/15s, f5.3 and 9,000 ISO.
-The main disadvantages of continuous lighting is the relatively low light intensity and the inability to freeze motion.
+The main disadvantages of continuous light is the relatively low intensity and the inability to freeze moving subjects.

-Electronic flash is the ideal portable light source because it emits a super intense burst of high colour quality light which can freeze motion, however an additional light is required to enable the camera to autofocus in darkness.
+Electronic flash is the ideal portable light source because it emits a super intense burst of high colour quality light and can freeze motion, however an additional light is required for autofocus to work efficiently.
 Flash units contain complex electronics that produce an electrical discharge inside a transparent tube and when sufficient light has been emitted, the discharge is terminated.
 Most models have auto and manual modes which can be configured to produce the correct exposure.
-A typical high power electronic flash (Nikon SB-800); on full power, 1/4 power, 1/8 power, 1/16 power is equivalent to using a shutter speed of approximately 1/250s, /4000s,1/8000s,1/16000s and 1/32000s respectively.
-This is illustrated in the image below of a ceiling fan photographed at different shutter speeds from 1/500s to 1/4000s and flash power settings from full power to 1/32 power.
+A typical high power electronic flash (Nikon SB-800); on full power, 1/4 power, 1/8 power and 1/16 power is equivalent to using shutter speeds of approximately 1/250s, /4000s,1/8000s,1/16000s and 1/32000s respectively.
+This is illustrated in the image below of an operating ceiling fan photographed at shutter speeds from 1/500s to 1/4000s and flash power settings from full power to 1/32 power.

-Advanced electronic flash units have several automatic and manual exposure modes.
-Properly exposed images can be obtained using manual power settings if the subject distance is known.
-'TTL mode' (through-the-lens) can produce well exposed images without any knowledge of the subject distance and for this reason, TTL combined with front-curtain sync is now my preferred flash mode.
-The advantage of TTL is illustrated in the series of full-frame images below, taken at varying subject distance with a flash-exposure-compensation of -1 f-stops.
+Advanced electronic flash units have automatic and manual power modes.
+Properly exposed images can be obtained using manual power if the subject distance can be estimated.
+Properly exposed images can be obtained using 'TTL mode' (through-the-lens) without any knowledge of the subject distance as illustrated in the series of full-frame images below, taken at decreasing camera-subject distances with exposure compensation set to minus 1, f-stops.

-In TTL mode and front curtain sync a pre-flash is fired just before the camera shutter opens, which allows the camera to calculate the amount of power needed for the exposure.
-Flash exposure compensation is usually required for optimum exposures.
-At the commencement of an outing, I check my setup by taking a couple of test shots of an object such as a tree trunk, to ensure correct alignment of the flash and determine the amount of flash exposure compensation required.
-TTL mode in 'front-curtain' sync is illustrated below.
-The interval between the pre-flash and the main flash is short, of the order of 50 milliseconds and the pre-flash cannot be seen by eye.
+In TTL mode with the camera set to front curtain sync, illustrated below, a pre-flash is fired just before the camera shutter opens, which allows the camera to calculate the amount of power needed for correct exposure.
+The pre-flash cannot be seen by eye because the interval before main flash is of the order of 50 milliseconds.
+Some flash exposure compensation is usually necessary and at the commencement of an outing, I check my setup by taking several test shots of an object such as a tree trunk, to ensure correct alignment of the flash head and determine the amount of flash exposure compensation required.

-Autofocus sensors in DSLR and mirrorless cameras essentially adjust the focus distance to achieve maximum contrast on the image sensor.
+Autofocus sensors in general adjust the focus distance to achieve maximum contrast on the image sensor.
 Illumination intensity, subject contrast, motion, and the particular camera/lens combination effect the ability of a camera to focus quickly and accurately.
-Mirrorless cameras unlike DSLR's do not always focus at the maximum lens aperture and I believe for night flight images, even flagship mirrorless cameras such as the Nikon Z9, are not on par with high-end DSLR's when a red-light is used to aid focusing.
+Mirrorless cameras have autofocus systems different from DSLR's and even flagship mirrorless cameras such as the Nikon Z9, are not on par with high-end DSLR's when red-light is used for focusing.

-A small flashlight can provide sufficient light for auto-focus (AF) to work on stationary subjects, however flying birds require much higher intensity light.
-The human eye is a poor judge of brightness and at night what may appear bright to the photographer is often insufficient for the camera to autofocus accurately on a moving subject.
-For flying birds, high intensity focus lights are required.
+A small flashlight can provide sufficient light to auto-focus (AF) on stationary subjects, however flying birds require far higher brightness.
+The human eye is a poor judge of brightness and at night what appears bright to the photographer is often insufficiently intense for the camera to focus on flying birds.

-Cameras, lenses and flashes - A summary of the gear I have used for wildlife night photography is shown below.
+A summary of the cameras, lenses and electronic flashes I have used is shown below.

 2012-2015 Nikon D7000 (16 megapixels) with 'Nikkor 70-300 VR AFS', 'Nikkor 80-400 AFS VR' and 'Nikon SB-800' flash.
 Better autofocusing enabled photography of birds flying at night